SchwarzIT/onyx/.changeset/loud-radios-pay.md

 - previous `OnyxNavItem` component is now `OnyxNavButton` with changed API
 - new `OnyxNavItem` is now only intended to be used as children for the new `OnyxNavButton`
 - `OnyxUserMenu`: property `avatar` now only accepts a string, not an object
+- fix(OnyxUserMenu): use correct font weight for username